Skip to main content

 Our locations

-Clinical Trials: Parkinson's Disease
+Clinical trials: Parkinson's Disease

 UF Health research scientists make medicine better every day.
 They discover new ways to help people by running clinical trials.
 When you join a clinical trial, you can get advanced medical care.
 Sometimes years before it's available everywhere.
 You can also help make medicine better for everyone else.
 If you'd like to learn more about clinical trials, visit our clinical trials page.
 Or click one of the links below: